Crocodile: Reproduction

-Crocodiles lay eggs, which are laid in either holes or mound nests, depending on species.
-A hole nest is usually excavated in sand and a mound nest is usually constructed out of vegetation.
-Nesting periods range from a few weeks up to six months.
+Mating

 Courtship takes place in a series of behavioural interactions that include a variety of snout rubbing and submissive display that can take a long time.
 Mating always takes place in water, where the pair can be observed mating several times.

+Egg-laying & nesting

+Egg-laying usually takes place at night and about 30–40 minutes, which are laid in either holes or mound nests, depending on species.
+The eggs are hard shelled, but translucent at the time of egg-laying.
+Depending on the species of crocodile, 7 to 95 eggs are laid.
+Scutes may play a role in calcium storage for eggshell formation.

+Nesting periods range from a few weeks up to six months.
+A hole nest is usually excavated in sand and a mound nest is usually constructed out of vegetation.
 Females can build or dig several trial nests which appear incomplete and abandoned later.
-Egg-laying usually takes place at night and about 30–40 minutes.
 Females are highly protective of their nests and young.
-The eggs are hard shelled, but translucent at the time of egg-laying.
-Depending on the species of crocodile, 7 to 95 eggs are laid.
 Crocodile embryos do not have sex chromosomes, and unlike humans, sex is not determined genetically.
 Sex is determined by temperature, where at 30 °C or less most hatchlings are females and at 31 °C, offspring are of both sexes.
 A temperature of 32 to 33 °C gives mostly males whereas above 33 °C in some species continues to give males, but in other species resulting in females, which are sometimes called high-temperature females.
 Temperature also affects growth and survival rate of the young, which may explain the sexual dimorphism in crocodiles.
 The average incubation period is around 80 days, and also is dependent on temperature and species that usually ranges from 65 to 95 days.
 The eggshell structure is very conservative through evolution but there are enough changes to tell different species apart by their eggshell microstructure.
-Scutes may play a role in calcium storage for eggshell formation.

 At the time of hatching, the young start calling within the eggs.
 They have an egg-tooth at the tip of their snouts, which is developed from the skin, and that helps them pierce out of the shell.
 Hearing the calls, the female usually excavates the nest and sometimes takes the unhatched eggs in her mouth, slowly rolling the eggs to help the process.
 The young is usually carried to the water in the mouth.
 She would then introduce her hatchlings to the water and even feed them.
 The mother would then take care of her young for over a year before the next mating season.
 In the absence of the mother crocodile, the father would act in her place to take care of the young.
 However, even with a sophisticated parental nurturing, young crocodiles have a very high mortality rate due to their vulnerability to predation.
 A group of hatchlings is called a pod or crèche and may be protected for months.